seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-  takes the anchor this section already cuts on that side — pullback, cool-off, retest, or `P_trend` (below) where its own regime does not yet read the event's side — and every gate is re-run AT that anchor under the waiting-row rule below, the coin's own regime first. **A book coin** has no structural row and takes §3B's construction on its frozen `x` row: a long becomes a trade where price sits in the lower third of its day, `low + 0.35 × (high − low)`; a short where it sits in the upper third, `low + 0.65 × (high − low)`, and only on a falling day — §3B's short condition, unchanged; stop and target are cut there exactly as §3B cuts them, `INV_FLOOR_SD` floor included, and the item prints `ВНЕ СПИСКА · ПОВЫШЕННЫЙ РИСК` and no probability, as every outside-list row does. **A coin that is a row at the freeze — table or `ТОП-3` — is a row, not an item**, and its event names itself in `Почему`.
-An item's zone passes the one-sigma test over seven days (above) — for a book coin with `σ_day` from §3B's range identity — and one that fails it, or a coin at which no price passes, prints in `# КАТАЛИЗАТОРЫ` with its price and distance or with its side and no price (§2). **No figure the event carries — the size of an unlock, the value of a launch — moves a level:** the event says where to look and which way, and nothing else.
+  takes the anchor this section already cuts on that side — pullback, cool-off, retest, or `P_trend` (below) where its own regime does not yet read the event's side — and every gate is re-run AT that anchor under the waiting-row rule below, the coin's own regime first. **A book coin, and a declared futures asset of the list (§3A),** has no structural row and takes §3B's construction on its frozen row — `x` for a book coin, `c` for a list coin: a long becomes a trade where price sits in the lower third of its day, `low + 0.35 × (high − low)`; a short where it sits in the upper third, `low + 0.65 × (high − low)`, and only on a falling day — §3B's short condition, unchanged; stop and target are cut there exactly as §3B cuts them, `INV_FLOOR_SD` floor included, and the item prints `ПОВЫШЕННЫЙ РИСК` — `ВНЕ СПИСКА` beside it for a book coin — and no probability, as every row without a structural line does. **A coin that is a row at the freeze — table or `ТОП-3` — is a row, not an item**, and its event names itself in `Почему`.
+An item's zone passes the one-sigma test over seven days (above) — for a coin with no structural row, with `σ_day` from §3B's range identity — and one that fails it, or a coin at which no price passes, prints in `# КАТАЛИЗАТОРЫ` with its price and distance or with its side and no price (§2). **No figure the event carries — the size of an unlock, the value of a launch — moves a level:** the event says where to look and which way, and nothing else.